Worries about early ovulation

 Thank you for your guidance.

+We empathize with the concern and stress you are feeling at this time.
 It is normal to take a few months for your cycle to regulate after going off the pill.
 It is possible that your cycles and ovulation date will readjust on their own.
 At this point, you should just make sure you are getting to mikveh as soon as you can.
 The hefsek taharah need not be totally clear – there are many shades of brown that are acceptable.
-You should perform a hefsek taharah as soon as the bleeding is no longer reddish, and bring any stained bedikot to a rabbi for evaluation.
+You should perform a hefsek taharah as soon as the bleeding is no longer reddish, and bring any stained bedikot to a halachic authority for evaluation.

-If this situation continues, you should confirm when ovulation is taking place.
-This can be done with ovulation kits available at the pharmacy.
+You state that your calendar indicates ovulation a day before mikveh.
+We recommend confirming this timing.
+To start with, you can use over-the-counter ovulation kits available at the pharmacy, or try some of the techniques of the Fertility Awareness Method.
 If you confirm that you are consistently ovulating before immersion, the next step is to use some form of medical intervention.
-Please see our article on halachic infertility for more information.
+Please see our article on ovulation before immersion for more information.

 We wish you much hatzlacha!